miksam3113/Sudoku/README.md

-It's game Sudoku on website with different difficults.
+It's game Sudoku on website with time, pause and different difficults.
 Sudokus was random generating.